kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 ## User Stories
 - As a user, I want to be able to choose the number of questions that I will be tested on.
+- As a user, I want to see the answer if I get a question wrong.
+- As a user, I want to see my fraction based score for the quiz I just completed.
-- As a user, I want to
+- As a user, I want to see my overall average for this quiz session until I exit the program.